jayjay-05/FidgieQlickr/README.md

 }
 ```

-The second part of the code involved sending usuable data to the web server that would be analyzed to create useful data insights for the user.
+The second part of the code involved sending usuable data to a web server that would be analyzed to create useful data insights for the user.
 The push button will always return either 1 or 0, depending on whether the button is pressed or not.
 The potentiometer will return a value between 0-1023 which will be mapped down to a scale of 0-10.
 In this context, the potentiometer value refers to how much the slider has been moved.
 The desired data output is as follows:
 ```txt
 1 2425  1
 2 2426  5